All Locations Open 24 Hours A Day, 7 Days A Week

 Keep reading to learn about the different types of burns, how to treat them, identify their severity, and when to seek emergency care.

-Common Causes of Burns
+Common causes of burns

-Common causes of burns include heat, chemicals, electricity, and radiation.
+Common causes of burns include:

-Types of Burns
+Types of burns

 A first-degree burn is a superficial burn that only affects the top layer of skin.
 These burns are usually red, dry, and painful but do not blister.